azhukau-dev/convex-angular/README.md

 };
 ```

-3. That's it!
+3. 🎉 That's it!
 You can now use the injection providers in your app.

-## Usage
+## 📖 Usage

-> **Note:** All injection providers in `convex-angular` (`injectQuery`, `injectMutation`, `injectAction`) - are built on top of [Angular Signals](https://angular.dev/essentials/signals).
-As a result, they return reactive signals, providing fine-grained reactivity and smooth integration with Angular's change detection.

 ### Fetching data